nota/key-focus-visible/README.md

 import 'key-focus-visible'
 ```

-It sets `data-key-focus` attribute on `body` element when the focus is given by the keyboard.
+It sets `data-focus-visible` attribute on `body` element when the focus is given by the keyboard.
 So you can apply the style as follows:

 ```css